-This track is a joint programme on European integration by the Utrecht University’s Summer School and the International Summer University of the University of Tartu.
+This track is a joint programme on European integration by the Utrecht University’s Summer School and the University of Latvia.
 The aim of the course is to introduce the diversity and unity of European Identities, the European Union, (shared) foreign policy and new challenges.
 The course will dive into the different and diverse identities that can be found in Europe, and provide insight into Estonia, going from the past to the future.
-You will gain insight into the Baltic states, the EU, and Europe as a whole.

-Please note: This track is a joint programme on European integration of Utrecht University’s Summer School and the International Summer University of the University of Tartu.
-Students will receive two transcripts of records, one issued by Utrecht University and one issued by the International Summer University of the University of Tartu.
+Please note: This track is a joint programme on European integration of Utrecht University’s Summer School and the University of Latvia.
+Students will receive two transcripts of records, one issued by Utrecht University and one issued by the University of Latvia.

 This programme is especially designed for students coming from countries outside Europe (but is open to all students).
 The course has a focus on political and economical sciences, with emphasis on European institutions and integration.